SharSrivastava87/TSADepression/README.md

     print('Training complete')
    ```

-2. Version One of the Model
+1. Version One of Bespoke Model
-- This inital model followed our general outline of architecture but included very shallow layers
+- This inital model followed our general outline of architecture but included shallow layers
-- We choose to start simple and build up inorder to scale to our hardware capabillities
+- We choose to start simple and build up inorder to scale to our hardware capabillities and see if a bespoke model can adequatley predict values
--
+- Folowing 50 epochs of training the best checkpoint from this iteration yeilded MAE's of 4.571 and 3.712 with consistently tapering loss
+- However, this model was still fairly naive as it often predicted the mean with slight alterations

 ```python
 from keras.layers import Conv3D, MaxPool3D, Flatten, Dense, BatchNormalization, Dropout, Input from keras.models import Model